- Who are these families, and how do we know they are in need?

 Do you take donations of used furniture, toys and/or clothing?

 No, not usually.
-When Adopt-A-Family began over 25 years ago, one of the key aspects of it was to provide new gifts for families who rarely have anything new.
-For most of the families we help, this may be the only time the children receive a new piece of clothing or a new toy.
-We also cannot store or deliver large items.
+When Adopt-A-Family began over 25 years ago, one of the cornerstones of the program was to provide new gifts for families who rarely, if ever, receive new items.
+For most of the families we help, this may be the only time the children receive a new piece of clothing or a new toy, and the social workers who refer them to the program still speak to this special quality of the program.

 Our group would like to do a toy drive.
 Can we donate the toys to Adopt-A-Family?

 Absolutely!
 Toy and gift drives helps us to stock our Santa Shop, which we rely on to make sure every child receives a good selection of their needs and wishes.
 In addition, a well-stocked shop means we can meet the urgent needs of last-minute referrals right up to Christmas.

 Please contact us in advance at 519-829-0855 or email firstname.lastname@example.org so that we can let you know what would be most helpful for us based on current needs.
 Or CLICK HERE to see our Gift & Toy Drive Package.

 While we are happy to accept Gift Drive donations at any time, please be aware that it is very helpful for us if we can receive the gift drive items by late November!